 7: Go for high-quality products

 Additionally, you should also choose affiliate programs that offer high-quality products for sale.
-Go through the product reviews on the website as well as through independent and third-party review sites to get a clear idea.
+Go through the product reviews on the website as well as through independent and third-party review sites like Wired, Best Reviews List, Popular Mechanics, etc. to get a clear idea.
 If the merchant has a high amount of negative reviews and product returns, you might want to avoid working with them.

 This is crucial because if you want to build a name in the affiliate marketing landscape, you have to promote quality products right from the start.
 That way, you can gradually build credibility and your audience will eventually see you as someone whose opinions and recommendations they can trust before making a purchase decision.